International Travel Advisory Committee

 Who should I list as the contact for the Verification of Essential Travel?

-For students, we ask that you list your primary academic advisor in your department.
 For employees, please list your departmental dean, chair, or director who has supervisory authority over your position.

 I’m an international student and I’m going back to my country of citizenship, which has been designated by the Department of State as a Level 3 or 4 location.
 Do I need to apply for travel approval?

 If you are returning home for purely personal reasons (such as vacation or visiting family), then travel approval is not required.
-If you plan to return home for university-sponsored travel activities such as enrolling in academic coursework, you will need to submit a petition.
+If you plan to return home for university-sanctioned travel activities such as enrolling in academic coursework, you will need to submit a petition.